PatrickJScruggs/joker_poker/README.md

 ## Usage

 Once the code is uploaded to the Arduino MEGA, the program will automatically start running the LED animations on the connected pinball playfield.
-The animations will cycle through various patterns and colors, creating a visually appealing display.